Representative Edith H. Ajello

 Member, House Judiciary Committee

-During her tenure as chairwoman of the Judiciary Committee, major revisions to the Access to Public Records Act were enacted, “Super PACs” were required to disclose their major donors, and possession of a small amount of marijuana was made a civil offense rather than a crime.
+During her tenure as chairwoman of the Judiciary Committee, Rhode Island enacted a marriage equality law, made major revisions to the Access to Public Records Act, required “Super PACs” to disclose their major donors, and made possession of a small amount of marijuana a civil offense rather than a crime.

 In addition to her duties as a legislator, Representative Ajello also serves on the Board of Directors for the Women’s Health and Education Fund.
-She has a long history of service with various organizations including the R.I.
-Council on Alcohol and Other Substance Abuse and Volunteers in Providence Schools (now called Inspiring Minds), and 2 to 1, the Coalition to Preserve Choice.
+She has a long history of service with various organizations, including the Coalition to Preserve Choice.
 For her legislative efforts regarding civil liberties, Representative Ajello was awarded the RI Affiliate of the ACLU’s Raymond J. Pettine Civil Libertarian of the Year in 2006.

-A certified Oriental rug appraiser, she restores and sells oriental rugs for V. George Rustigian Rugs in Providence.
+A certified Oriental rug appraiser, she works at V. George Rustigian Rugs in Providence.

 Representative Ajello was born on April 26, 1944.
 She is the mother of Linell and Aaron Ajello.